yzhao062/anomaly-detection-resources/README.rst

 `Outlier Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_
-(also known as `Anomaly Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_) is an exciting yet challenging field, aiming to identify outlying data objects.
-It has been proven critical in many fields, such as credit card fraud analytics, network intrusion detection, and mechanical unit defect detection.
+(also known as `Anomaly Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_) is an exciting yet challenging field.
+It aims to identify outlying data objects, and has been proven critical in many fields, such as credit card fraud analytics, network intrusion detection, and mechanical unit defect detection.

 In this repository, you could find: